 It is rewarding In return, you may get to watch a sick or injured animal recover its health.
 You may get to hold open the cage door as a rehabilitated bird is released into the wild.
 Or you may nurture an orphaned baby who may mature and raise its own family in the wild.

-Learning The program teaches wildlife rehabilitation and animal husbandry - everything from the math of calculating calories for proper animal feeding to the biology of animal diseases and anatomy.
-Students learn the natural history of the animals native to Orange County and the geography of migration that brings animal visitors from as far away as Canada and Chile.
+Learning The center teaches wildlife rehabilitation and animal husbandry.
+Volunteers may learn everything from the math of calculating calories for proper animal feeding to the biology of animal diseases and anatomy.
+Volunteers will also learn about the natural history of the animals native to Orange County and the geography of migration that brings animal visitors from as far away as Canada and Chile.

-Skills Responsibility is emphasized in the program; our responsibility as citizens to care for the environment and the students' individual responsibility to arrive on time, follow rules, ask questions and work hard.
-Students learn team-building skills working in small groups with experienced staff learning to handle and care for wild animals.
-They learn proper sanitation techniques and the reasons for them.
-Time management, adaptability and working calmly under stress are all part of the daily curriculum at our busy, ever-changing facility.
+Skills Responsibility is emphasized in the program; our responsibility as citizens to care for the environment and the volunteers' individual responsibility to arrive on time, follow rules, ask questions and work hard.
+Volunteers will enjoy working in small groups with experienced staff while learning to handle and care for wild animals.
+Proper sanitation techniques and the reasons for them will also be taught.
+Time management, adaptability and working calmly under stress are all part of the daily environment at our busy, ever-changing facility.